 Rule 7.2.
 Right to Release

+Before Conviction; Bailable Offenses.

+Presumption of Innocence.
+Adefendant charged with a crime but not yet convicted is presumed to be innocent.

-Before Conviction: Bailable Offenses.
-Any person charged with an offense bailable as a matter of right must be released pending trial on the person’s own recognizance or on the execution of bail.
-In determining the method of release or the amount of bail, the court must consider the factors set forth in A.R.S. § 13-3967(B) and must impose the least onerous conditions of release set forth in Rule 7.3(b) that will reasonably assure the person’s appearance.
+Right to Release.
+Except as these rules otherwise provide, any defendant charged with an offense bailable as a matter of right must be released pending and during trial on the defendant’s own recognizance with only the mandatory conditions of release required under Rule 7.3(a).
+This rule does not apply if the court determines that such a release will not reasonably assure the defendant’s appearance or protect others or the community from risk of harm by the defendant.
+If the court makes such a determination, it must impose the least onerous conditions of release set forth in Rule 7.3(d).

+Determining Method of Release or Bail Amount.
+In determining the method of release or the amount of bail, the court must consider the factors set forth in A.R.S. § 13-3967(B).

 Before Conviction: Non-Bailable Offenses.
-The court must not release a defendant on bail if it finds the person is not bailable under applicable law.
+The court must not release a defendant on bail if it finds the defendant is not bailable under applicable law.

 After Conviction.